Azure Cosmos DB: Serverless database computing using Azure Functions

 - If the temperature is also over a certain value, an alert is also sent to the owner.

-- The output binding on the function updates the car record in another Azure Cosmos DB collection to store information about the check engine event.
+- The output binding on the function updates the car record in another Azure Cosmos DB container to store information about the check engine event.

 The following image shows the code written in the Azure portal for this trigger.